Reading Schools case study (Core): Antonine Primary School

 The programme provided a coherent structure and clear progressive route where all literacy activities would be celebrated and documented, knowing that they would contribute to the school’s wider aims and priorities.

-Antonine Primary School were successful in achieving their Reading Schools accreditation in October 2020.
-They are now working towards Silver accreditation.
+Antonine Primary School were successful in achieving their Reading Schools Core accreditation in October 2020.
+They went on to achieve their Silver and then Gold Reading Schools award in June 2024.